MicrosoftDocs/azure-docs/articles/app-service/environment/using-an-ase.md

 ---
 # Use an App Service environment #

-Azure App Service Environment is a deployment of Azure App Service into a subnet in a customer’s Azure virtual network.
-It consists of:
+The App Service Environment (ASE) is a deployment of the Azure App Service into a subnet in a customer’s Azure virtual network.
+An ASE consists of:

-- **Front-ends**: The front-ends are where HTTP/HTTPS terminates in an App Service environment (ASE).
+- **Front-ends**: The front-ends are where HTTP/HTTPS terminates in an App Service environment.
 - **Workers**: The workers are the resources that host your apps.
 - **Database**: The database holds information that defines the environment.
 - **Storage**: The storage is used to host the customer-published apps.